yishu-ji/yishu-ji.github.io/_pages/about.md

 * *01/16/25*: 🎉 Our paper **"Modelling Effects of Visual Attention on Noticeability of Body-Avatar Offsets in Virtual Reality"** is accepted by **CHI25**.
 Congrats to my collaborators!

 ## Fun facts
-Outside of my main pursuits, I've spent lots of time dancing or engaging in sports since an early age.
+Outside of my main pursuits, I've spent lots of time engaging in sports and dance since an early age.
 I was recognized as a Chinese National Level Three Athlete in [Aerobics Gymnastics](https://en.wikipedia.org/wiki/Aerobic_gymnastics) at the age of 10.